 Right now, I have a wonderful daydream that runs through my head.
 It’s all based on my current life’s stresses and desires and goes something like this:

 It starts when I arrive at the airport for my flights back to America.
-There, the boy that I like—but whom I’ve had an irreparable falling out with—shows up to fight for me.
-There are tears and angry, hurt words exchanged (mostly by me).
-But, eventually, we make up and agree to figure things out.
+There, a man that I like (but he doesn’t know if) shows up to say he wants me to stay.
+There are tears and hopeful words exchanged and we agree to go out on a date when I return.

 Then I board my flight and moments later (it’s a fantasy, remember) I arrive in America where my family is eagerly awaiting my arrival.
 Once I settle in at my folks’ house, I apply for my new student visa then I hop on my bike to go meet George for coffee.
 The next few days are spent going here and there visiting family and friends.

 Of course, my visa is approved in record time and without problems, which means I am able to start planning for my return flights to Scotland.
 Then I spend a few more days visiting family and friends—and training for my marathon.
 (My training runs are extremely easy and I feel energised the entire time I’m pounding the pavement.)

 Next, I’m back in Scotland, making my way across the finish line at the Loch Ness Marathon – where I’ve finished well under my goal time.
 (And I even beat my friend who’s running it with me.
 It is, after all, a fantasy.)

 As my daydream continues, I find myself settling into my PhD programme with ease – and finding things more financially stable than hoped, meaning I can get my own flat.
 The daydream also includes the man who is still in the picture, and we’re getting along very well.

 Yes, life is wonderful in my daydreams.